STAND. COM. REP. NO. 2503

 Honorable Ronald D. Kouchi

 President of the Senate

 State of Hawaii

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2840, S.D.
-1, and recommends that it pass Third Reading.
+As affirmed by the records of votes of the members of your Committees on Agriculture and Environment and Water and Land that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 2839, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 2839, S.D.
+1, and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committees on Agriculture and Environment and Water and Land,